 - 870.5900 Thermal Regulating System

 The CPB Temperature Controller is intended to supply temperature-controlled water to heat exchangers associated with devices (e.g., oxygenator) intended to keep circulating blood and organs at a specific temperature best suited to the type of surgery being performed.
 Thermal Regulating Systems are generally cleared for use with warming/cooling blankets.
 Although heater-cooler devices fall under the cardiovascular classification regulations, they may be used during a variety of medical procedures.

 On October 15, 2015, the FDA issued Nontuberculous Mycobacterium Infections Associated with Heater-Cooler Devices – Safety Communication to heighten awareness about infections associated with heater-cooler devices and steps health care providers and health care facilities can take to mitigate risks to patients.
 This website contains information for patients, the FDA’s recommendations for health care providers and health facilities that use these devices and steps the FDA is taking to help minimize the risk of infections associated with these devices.

-The FDA is holding an Advisory Committee Meeting on June 2-3, 2016 to seek expert scientific and clinical opinion related to heater-cooler device contamination, associated patient infection, and potential mitigation strategies.
+On June 2-3, 2016 the FDA held an Advisory Committee Meeting to seek expert scientific and clinical opinion related to heater-cooler device contamination, associated patient infection, and potential mitigation strategies.
 The Advisory Committee’s opinions on these issues will assist the FDA in providing recommendations to minimize patient exposure to infection.

 1 Sommerstein R, Rüegg C, Kohler P, Bloemberg G, Kuster SP, Sax H. Transmission of Mycobacterium chimaera from heater–cooler units during cardiac surgery despite an ultraclean air ventilation system.
 Emerg Infect Dis.
 2016 Jun http://wwwnc.cdc.gov/eid/article/22/6/16-0045_article